All Episodes

 And to say nothing of look at Comey and look at McCabe.

-McCabe says, Oh, well, you know, I was actually talking to the director.
+McCabe says, oh, well, you know, I was actually talking to the director.

 The director knew that I was leaking to people.

-And then what do we have Comey under oath saying no?
+And then what do we have?

-Well, that's gonna be eventually reconciled.
+Well, that's going to be eventually reconciled.

 It was a hoax.